 If you receive an email newsletter and don't remember requesting it, take the following steps:

-The DMA (Direct Marketing Association) has a Safe Harbor act, the intention of which is to prevent unsolicited newsletters.
-Contact information for the DMA is as follows:
+The DMA (Direct Marketing Association) has a Safe Harbor act to prevent unsolicited email newsletters.
+If you need to reach them, the contact information for the DMA is:

 Safe Harbor